 Summer holiday activities at Winchester City Mill

 There’s lots taking place throughout the summer holiday to keep the children (and adults) busy.
-As well as experiencing the full force of the River Itchen as it roars beneath Winchester City Mill, learn how to become a miller, complete 50 things activities and enjoy milling and baking demonstrations throughout the holiday.
-All our activities are suitable for any age, it’s all free after admission and there are plenty of places to shelter from the rain, and park a pushchair.
+As well as experiencing the full force of the River Itchen as it roars beneath Winchester City Mill, learn how to become a miller, complete '50 things' activities and enjoy milling and baking demonstrations throughout the holiday.
+All our activities are suitable for any age (under supervision), it’s all free after admission and there are plenty of places to shelter from the rain, and park a pushchair.

 Summer holiday family trail

 Wed 24 July - Tues 3 Sept, 10am - 4pm